Nandaka/PixivUtil2/readme.md

 - postProcessingCmd

   command to execute. add %filename% to pass the downloaded filename.
-    NO ERROR HANDLING AT ALL, use on your own risk.
+  **NO ERROR HANDLING AT ALL, use on your own risk.**

 - extensionFilter

   Provide a | seperated list of acceptable file extensions to download.
 Eg. jpg|png|gif|ugoira

+- downloadBuffer

+  Download buffer before it write to disk in kiloByte, default is 512kB.
+  You can change it based on your download speed.
+Mainly useful for smoother progress bar.
+  Usually no need to change this value.

 ## [FFmpeg]